ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/supplying-only-specific-environment-variables-from-configmap.md

 ## Step 3: Create Pods That Uses Environment Variables

-Let's create pods that uses `ConfigMap` as well as the conventional approach to set environment variables for the container.
-We'll use a deployment to create pods.
+Let's create pods that uses specific items from the `ConfigMap` as environment variables for the container.
+We'll use a deployment to create pods:

 === ":octicons-file-code-16: `my-deployment.yml`"